awayfl/awayfl-embed/README.md

 AwayFL Embedded Player
 ==================
-AwayFL will help you save your Flash games and keep them running after 2020!
+AwayFL helps you save your Flash games and keep them running after 2020!

 Check your game on:
 https://exponenta.games/games/AFL/